Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Simulations: Finite sample performance

 Table \ref{tab:CoverageProb1} shows the results for the three CRs defined in the previous section.
 The nominal confidence level was 95\%.
 All parameters were assessed simultaneously ($r=p$).
 The ``Total'' row shows the final coverage percentages.
 Coverage percentages are also differentiated according to whether the UMLE and CMLE are the same or not.
 Note that simulated coverage probabilities below 93.4\% (467/500) are significantly smaller than the confidence level of 95\%.

-The key results are: \begin{itemize} \item For $n=500,\ n=1000$ all overall coverage probabilities are close to 95\% except for ``Medium distances'', which slightly not close to 95\% when UMLE and CMLE are different (11.6\% of the cases) but it is close to 95\% when the UMLE and CMLE are the same (442 cases out of 500, 88.4\%).
-Except for ``Small distances'' and $n=500$, the UMLE and CMLE are equal in most cases, as suggested by the asymptotic. \item For low $n$, coverage probabilities of both UCCR and CCR can be substantially below 95\%, whereas the ACR is conservative. \item With higher monotonicity degree, coverage probabilities tend to be larger, and UMLE and CMLE tend to be the same more often. \item For $n=50$, the UCCR has higher coverage probabilities than the CCR, whereas for $n=100$ the opposite is true.
+The key results are: \begin{itemize} \item For $n=500$ and $n=1000$ most overall coverage probabilities are close to 95\%; for ``Medium distances'' they are borderline significantly too low, caused by situations when UMLE and CMLE are different (11.6\% of the cases).
+Except for ``Small distances'' and $n=500$, the UMLE and CMLE are equal in most cases, as suggested by the asymptotics. \item For low $n$, coverage probabilities of both UCCR and CCR can be substantially below 95\%, whereas the ACR is conservative. \item With higher monotonicity degree, coverage probabilities tend to be larger, and UMLE and CMLE tend to be the same more often. \item For $n=50$, the UCCR has higher coverage probabilities than the CCR, whereas for $n=100$ the opposite is true.
 We believe that the reason is that for $n=50$ the estimators still have such a large variability that imposing the constraints may occasionally make matters worse by enforcing the wrong monotonicity direction, whereas for $n=100$ constraining starts to help. \item In reality researchers don't know the degree of monotonicity, and for $n=50$ only the ACR ensures good coverage for all degrees.
-For $n=100$ and above, the CCR achieves satisfactory results, being less conservative than the ACR. \end{itemize} A further simulation addresses a case in which there is an OP with parameters at the border of the constrained parameter space $\tilde{U}_{CM}$.
+For $n=100$ and above, the CCR achieves satisfactory results, being less conservative than the ACR. \end{itemize} A further simulation addresses a case in which there is an OP with parameters at the border of the constrained parameter space $U_{C}$.
 Model \eqref{eq:Model_eq} with two ordinal predictors is simulated:

 OP1 has $\beta_{1,1}=\beta_{1,2}=\beta_{1,3}=0$, and OP2 has four categories using the different degrees of monotonicity from the previous setting (small, medium and large).
 The number of categories of the ordinal response and the remaining characteristics of the simulation setting are the same as in the first simulation above.
 The results are shown in Table \ref{tab:CoverageProb2}.